plastilinn/docs/pages/sections/Assets.md

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Assets using AI](https://www.perplexity.ai/search?q=videos+about+Assets:+Assets+that+our+clients+have+...+advantages+for+our+business+model
-)&
+)

 ## 📰 Content type (#asset)
 Content is of type list and uses the following tags: #asset

 ## 📖 Description
-The concept of "Profile/Assets" in business modeling refers to the tangible and intangible resources that a company's clients possess and that can be leveraged for the benefit of the business.
+The concept of "Assets" in business modeling refers to the tangible and intangible resources that a company's clients possess and that can be leveraged for the benefit of the business.
 These assets can range from physical properties to skills, knowledge, relationships, and other forms of capital that the clients have.
 Understanding and utilizing these assets can provide significant advantages to a company's business model.

-Here are the key aspects of "Profile/Assets" in business modeling:
+Here are the key aspects of "Assets" in business modeling:

 - Client's Physical Assets: These are the tangible resources that clients own, such as properties, equipment, and products.
 A company can leverage these assets to enhance its operations, offerings, and value proposition.
 For example, a real estate company might utilize its clients' properties to expand its portfolio and increase its market presence.